 After coming to the school for the event and hearing Professor Breckenridge* speak, I just really felt a sense of home and a family atmosphere here, and I had the feeling that I had the day that I chose Mercyhurst to go to school there.
 I knew it was going to be the best fit for me.

-And the reason IWP is so complementary to Mercyhurst is because at Mercyhurst, we learn a lot of fundamentals on the intelligence cycle and a lot of briefing and writing skills that we get to practice in class, whereas I think that at IWP, we learn a lot about international relations and international affairs and how the government operates.
-And it’s a lot different, but it’s very complementary in the fact that I think it would be really good for students to go to both, or for Mercyhurst students to come to IWP, because they’ll get skills from both schools, and further pursue their career in the government or in the private sector.
+And the reason IWP is so complementary to Mercyhurst is because at Mercyhurst, we learn a lot of fundamentals on the intelligence cycle and a lot of briefing and writing skills that we get to practice in class, whereas at IWP, we learn a lot about international relations, international affairs. and how the government operates.
+It’s a lot different, but it’s very complementary in the fact that I think it would be really good for students to go to both, or for Mercyhurst students to come to IWP, because they’ll get skills from both schools, and further pursue their career in the government or in the private sector.

 What other factors influenced your decision?

 After I made my personal decision to come to IWP, I was looking at my current financial situation, and I met with the recruitment office multiple times before making the final decision.
 And they did a wonderful job at showing me all the different packages that I could apply for or was eligible for, one being the Mercyhurst scholarship that all Mercyhurst alumni get for being admitted to the school.
 That definitely helped out with a lot of the costs that I was going to be looking into.

 In addition to that, I applied for the Ambassador Wos and Louis DeJoy Family Foundation Scholarship, and after applying, I actually was submitted and accepted into being the winner for the full ride for the school.
 I wouldn’t be here if it wasn’t for the two of you and for all the donors who are supporting the current student body.

 What is your academic focus at IWP?